Tel Ai: Et-Tell & Khirbet el-Maqatir

 John 11:54: Jesus therefore no longer walked openly among the Jews, but went from there to the region near the wilderness, to a town called Ephraim, and there he stayed with the disciples.

 4. There has been some dispute regarding the location of Ai, with the believed place being Et-Tell for many years.
-However, there has been no significant evidence found at El-Tell.
-In 1995, excavations at Khirbet el-Maqatir were begun by Bryant Wood and sponsored by the Associates of Biblical Research (ABR).
+However, in 1995, excavations at Khirbet el-Maqatir were begun by Bryant Wood and sponsored by the Associates of Biblical Research (ABR).
 They excavated much of the site and made substantial discoveries, all indicating this site as the biblical Ai.
 ABR deserves the bulk of the credit for the excavations and discoveries at this site.

 5. Byzantine monks built a large monastery on Khirbet el-Maqatir in the 4th century AD.
 Normally, churches were built at significant holy sites to preserve and commemorate them.
 This helps confirm this site as Ai.